 Direct Contact between Lawyers and Laypersons

 Selection of a lawyer by a layperson should be made on an informed basis.
 Advice and recommendation of third parties—relatives, friends, acquaintances, business associates, or other lawyers—and publicity and personal communications from lawyers may help to make this possible.
-A lawyer should not compensate another person for recommending him, for influencing a prospective client to employ him, or to encourage future recommendations except that the lawyer may pay for advertisements and other public communications, for participation in legal referral services, or for lawful prepaid legal services plans or legal services insurance.
-A lawyer may accept compensation from a nonprofit organization furnishing legal services without charge to laypersons in furtherance of political or associational expression.
+A lawyer should not compensate another person for recommending him or her, for influencing a potential client to employ him or her, or to encourage future recommendations.

 A lawyer may pay the usual charges of a legal service plan or a not-for-profit lawyer referral service.
 A legal service plan is a prepaid or group legal service plan or a similar delivery system that assists potential clients to secure legal representation.
 Not-for-profit lawyer referral services are consumer-oriented organizations that provide unbiased referrals to lawyers with appropriate experience in the subject matter of the representation and afford other client protections, such as complaint procedures or malpractice insurance requirements.
 Consequently, this Rule permits a lawyer to pay only the usual charges of a not-for-profit lawyer referral service.